 Are weasels legal to keep as a pet?
 Since weasels are considered wild animals and exotic pets, they are illegal to possess in some states and localities.
 California, Hawaii, Washington D.C., New York City, and other localities ban keeping weasels and ferrets as pets.
 Before deciding to adopt, talk to your vet first about any limitations or bans in your area.

-- Weasels and ferrets are curious, so it’s a good idea to adopt more than one at a time
+- Weasels and ferrets are social, so it’s a good idea to adopt more than one at a time

 - Vaccinations are important in keeping your weasel or ferret healthy and preventing rabies

-- Spaying or neutering your pet weasel will decrease the likelihood that she gets sick
+- Spaying or neutering your pet weasel will decrease the likelihood that she/he gets sick

 - Weasels and ferrets mark territory similar to skunks and have a naturally pungent odor, so you may wish to remove the anal glands that produce the smell.